 TEACHER IN RESIDENCE PROGRAM

-Building on our seven years of supporting aspiring new teachers through our Empire Fellows program, we’ve expanded our commitment with two career options that lead to full-time teaching roles and New York State certification.
+Building on our eight years of supporting aspiring new teachers through our Empire Fellows program, we’ve expanded our commitment with two career options that lead to full-time teaching roles and New York State certification.

 I’m so excited to deploy what I’ve learned as a teacher in residence; KIPP and Relay are setting me up for success!